-Unlike other models that are smaller and more lightweight because they have very small seats, this one has a high-backed seat design that’s actually more comfortable and convenient for children.
+Unlike other models that are smaller and more lightweight because they have very small seats, this one has a high-backed seat design that’s more comfortable and convenient for children.

-It weighs just shy of 20 lbs so the high back seat doesn’t actually add much to the weight.
+It weighs just shy of 20 lbs so the high back seat doesn’t add much to the weight.
 It is designed to mimic the feel of a real car so your child can park with the handbrake, reverse out of their parking spot, and drive forward.